DiegoZerm/python-for-hpc-clase/README.md

 * This material is currently intended to be used only by the registered participants of a Python for HPC course given by the MPCDF
 * Redistribution requires the consent of the authors
-* A GIT repository of the material is provided at https://gitlab.mpcdf.mpg.de/mpcdf/python-for-hpc-exercises
+* A git repository of the material is provided at https://gitlab.mpcdf.mpg.de/mpcdf/python-for-hpc-exercises
 * The Jupyter notebooks discussed during the lectures are bundled into a [Jupyter book](https://mpcdf.pages.mpcdf.de/python-for-hpc) for convenient reading.

 ## List of topics